-Application deadline for the 2016 Stowers Summer Scholars Program is now past.
-We are still accepting recommendation letters and transcripts until February 5th.
+Application deadline for the 2020 Stowers Summer Scholars Program has now passed.

-Along with the scientific/research aspect of our program, all-Scholar social events are planned in the summer of 2015, including visits to Worlds of Fun, a Royal baseball game, the Kansas City zoo, and tours of the Nelson-Atkins Museum of Art.
-Movie nights and weekly social meetings are also planned.
+Along with the scientific/research aspect of our program, all-Scholar social events are planned for the summer, including visits to Worlds of Fun/ Oceans of Fun, a Royals baseball game, Escape room team building, and tours of the Nelson-Atkins Museum of Art.
+Movie nights and social meetings are also planned.

-To be considered for the program, candidates should have completed one year of undergraduate studies with at least a 3.2 GPA (for international applicants, see our FAQs section).
-They should be enrolled in or just graduated from a degree-granting program in biology, biochemistry, molecular biology, genetics, chemistry, physics, computing, engineering, mathematics, or a related field.
-Applicants who have begun a Ph.D. program or will begin a Ph.D. program in Fall 2016 are not eligible.
+To be considered for the program, candidates should have completed one year of undergraduate studies with at least a 3.0 GPA (for international applicants, see our FAQs section).
+They should be enrolled in or recently graduated from a degree-granting program in biology, biochemistry, molecular biology, genetics, chemistry, physics, computing, engineering, mathematics, or a related field.
+Applicants who are currently enrolled in an MD or PhD program or will begin an MD or PhD program in the subsequent Fall are not eligible.
+Masters students are eligible, if not in a PhD program.
 Previous Scholars are eligible.
 All Scholars must be 18 years of age or older prior to their start date.

 Allowances and Amenities

 All applicants will be contacted by e-mail whether or not they are selected for the Stowers Summer Scholars Program.
-Applicants who are selected for the program will be notified on or before April 15, 2016.
+Applicants are accepted on a rolling basis from February through April 15, 2020.